 The immediate restoration should include simple preparations to facilitate an eventual bikeway, such as installing support beams under the sets of cables.

 Enclose the bikeways

-At wintertime, the GWB paths are often closed due to unplowed snow that thaws and refreezes and due to the threat of ice falling from overhead.
-Enclosing the cantilevered bikeways would allow them to operate year round as well as eliminate the expense of snow removal.12 13 It would also eliminate the need to close the paths during years when the George gets repainted.
+During winter, the paths are often closed due to unplowed snow that thaws and refreezes.
+Also, due to the threat of ice falling from overhead.
+The PA should enclose the cantilevered bikeways.
+That would eliminate the need and expense of snow removal.12 13 Also, the need to close the paths during years when the bridge gets repainted.

 Add comfort stations to parks and service areas by NY-NJ entrances

 They’re a basic human necessity.
 And the need for robust facilities will only grow as improvements draw more visitors.
 Their addition will also head off certain conflicts with adjacent communities.